arteymix/kohana-orm-api/README.md

 has will return a JSON-encoded boolean.

+### check

+Use the request body to update values in the model and then check its validity.

+check will return an empty body with a 200 status code on success.
+JSON-encoded errors will be returned on failure.

 ## Configuration

 The only configuration required is a policy file that defines what calls are authorized on your models.